-- Department Stores
+- \$ Department Stores

-- Discount Stores
+- Sound Stores

 - Specialty Shops

-- Shopping Malls

 - Secondhand Stores

-- Factory Outlets
+- Shopping Malls Factory Outlets

-- Mail-Order Catalogs
+- \$ Mail-Order Catalogs

-- Home Parties
+- Home Parties ^{\$} Auctions

-- Classified Newspaper Ads
+- \$ Classified Newspaper Ads \$

-- Auctions

-- Garage/ Yard Sales
+- Garage/ Yard Sales Internet

-- Estate Sales

-- Internet

-- Closeout Sales
+- ^{\$} Estate Sales ^{\$} Closeout Sales

 Once you have compiled a list of places to purchase the product, it is then time to compare the different products available.
 An easy way to do this is to use a comparison chart.
-You can find a sample chart on the next page.
 This chart provides an easy format to use for the comparison of several products and key factors of those products, such as:

-Cost: Cost can be compared between stores and between the product varieties.

-Quality: How the product has been constructed, features, and accessories.

-Availability: Is the product in stock or does it have to be special ordered?

-Discounts: Does the store offer a discount or rebate on the purchase of this product??

-Assembly: Is the product ready to use or is some assembly required: are other skills or tools needed for assembly and how long will it take?

-Warranty/Guarantee: Is the warranty full or limited?
+- Cost: Cost can be compared between stores and • between the product varieties. - Quality: How the product has been constructed, • features, and accessories. - Availability: Is the product in stock or does it have • to be special ordered? - Discounts: Does the store offer a discount or • rebate on the purchase of this product?? - Assembly: Is the product ready to use or is some • assembly required: are other skills or tools needed for assembly and how long will it take? - Warranty/Guarantee: Is the warranty full or • limited?
 A full warranty should always be written and covers the repair of the object with no cost to the consumer.
-A limited warranty only covers certain parts listed in the warranty itself.

-Return Policy: Does the store have a return policy?
+A limited warranty only covers certain parts listed in the warranty itself. - Return Policy: Does the store have a return • policy?
 What is the return policy?
 Is a receipt needed or can a store credit be issued if the receipt is lost?
-What is the time period after a purchase in which the product can be returned?

-Reputation of the Dealer.
-Is the dealer knowledgeable about the product?
+What is the time period after a purchase in which the product can be returned? - Reputation of the Dealer: Is the dealer • knowledgeable about the product?
 Is the dealer well respected within the community?

-Sources of Information on Products